BioMed Central Medicine

 Easy-to-collect epidemiological information is critical for the more accurate estimation of the prevalence and burden of different non-communicable diseases around the world.
 Current measurement is restricted by limitations in existing measurement systems in the developing world and the lack of biometry tests for non-communicable diseases.
 Diagnosis based on self-reported signs and symptoms (“Symptomatic Diagnosis,” or SD) analyzed with computer-based algorithms may be a promising method for collecting timely and reliable information on non-communicable disease prevalence.
 The objective of this study was to develop and assess the performance of a symptom-based questionnaire to estimate prevalence of non-communicable diseases in low-resource areas.

 James, Spencer L.; Romero, Minerva; Ramírez-Villalobos, Dolores; and Gómez, Sara, "Validating Estimates of Prevalence of Non-Communicable Diseases Based on Household Surveys: The Symptomatic Diagnosis Study" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 646.